grossjonas/grossjonas.github.com/_posts/2020-06-07-cronjob-for-dynamic-wallpaper.md

 */5 * * * * DISPLAY=:0.0 dwall -o firewatch >> /tmp/dwallwrapper.log
 ```

-This checks to wallpaper every 5 minutes.
+This checks for the right wallpaper every 5 minutes.
 So sit back and enjoy.